zh54321/EntraTokenAid/README.md

 Command-line arguments are stored by default in the PowerShell history file in your profile, events, or security monitoring tools.
-Attackers which gain access to those files may abuse credentials like long-lived refresh tokens.
+Attackers which gain access to those files may abuse credentials like long-lived refresh tokens

 ### Recommendations:
 - **Use variables** to store sensitive information in your script instead of passing it directly in the command line.